 - Please plan to arrive to UVA no later than February 1, 2021.

 - Remember to complete the Immigration Check-in form as soon as you arrive to the United States.

-If you are a new student with an initial I-20 for Fall 2020 and will begin your studies outside the U.S. for Fall 2020 and wish to enter the U.S. for Spring 2021
+If you are a new student with an initial I-20 for Spring 2021 and will begin your studies outside the U.S. for Spring 2021 and wish to return to Charlottesville in a future term

-If you are a new student with an initial I-20 for Fall 2020 and wish to defer your admission to a future term
+If you are a new student with an initial I-20 for Spring 2021 and wish to defer your admission to a future term

 - Please contact the Admissions Office or your Department to defer your enrollment.
 You do not need to complete a form for our office.
 ISO will notify you when your updated I-20 has been created.